godunko/a0b/README.md

 Main purpose of this project is to create modular architecture to support development of Ada applications that run on bare boards.

-Each module is packaged as Alire crate, thus can be managed easly.
+Each module is packaged as Alire crate, thus set of necessary modules can be managed easly.

 Each module has its own repository and supported by the particular person/team.